bitext/rasa/README.md

 # Bitext Variant generation + Rasa NLU

-How to build a great chatbot integrating Bitext Variant Generation and Rasa NLU.<br>
+How to build a smart chatbot integrating Bitext Variant Generation and Rasa NLU.<br>
-Currently we cover three verticals: Smart Home, e-commerce and news.
+Currently we cover three business verticals: smart home, e-commerce and news.

 ## Getting Started

-The first thing you need to do to be able to integrate the Variants Generation service is to sign up for the [Bitext's API](https://api.bitext.com/#/login/), as you will need an oauth_token.
-The API has a **free trial of 5000 requests.**<br>Of course, you can also use the already trained model, which is yo can find in the **projects/** folder and give it a try!
+The first thing you need to do to be able to integrate the Variant Generation service is to sign up for the [Bitext API](https://api.bitext.com/#/login/), and obtain your API Token.
+The API offers a **free trial with 5000 requests.**<br>You can also try the the already-trained model available in the **projects** folder.

 ### Installing Rasa NLU